Last Updated: January 8, 2021

 Users may not share full issues of magazines downloaded from the Service by any electronic method whatsoever, including, without limitation, by email, web posting, file sharing, digital copying, social media, or otherwise.

-JSH-Online appreciates the growing web and blogging community and wants to be part of the conversation.
-However, as a paid subscription Service, we ask that you link to articles on JSH-Online, rather than reproduce them on your site or blog ("your site").
+JSH-Online appreciates the growing digital community and wants to be part of the conversation.
+As the digital format of The Christian Science Journal, Christian Science Sentinel, and The Herald of Christian Science, JSH-Online welcomes and supports the online world in the exploration of Christian Science.
+Therefore as a paid subscription Service similar to our print magazines, we ask that you briefly quote or link to articles on JSH-Online, and refrain from reproducing them in their entirety on your site, blog, or platform ("your site").

 Linking to the JSH-Online Homepage

 JSH-Online invites you to place a link to our homepage on your site.
 Please see http://jsh.christianscience.com/link-to-us for more information on linking to us, as well as some web-enabled logos.
 Our homepage includes links to each of our magazines, and other online-only Content, so there is no need to link directly to any individual magazine.
-The JSH-Online homepage offers a substantial amount of freely accessible content which is updated regularly, and no permission is needed to link to it.
+The JSH-Online homepage offers a substantial amount of Content which is updated regularly, and no permission is needed to link to the homepage.

-We ask you to respect the integrity of the periodicals by not posting deep links just for the sake of creating an alternative archive of Content, or to discourage people from subscribing to JSH-Online or to the print periodicals.
-To make the sharing relevant, we recommend you include some additional context to introduce why you are sharing the deep links.
-This could include a "pull quote" from the article (e.g., a few words up to a sentence or two), such as you might see in our magazines.
+We ask you to respect the integrity of the periodicals by not using the site’s sharing buttons for the sake of creating an alternative archive of Content, or to discourage people from subscribing to JSH-Online or to the print periodicals.
+To make the promotion relevant, we recommend you include some additional context to introduce why specific Content is relevant to your community.
+This could include a brief "pull quote" from the article (e.g., a few words up to a sentence or two), such as you might see in our magazines.

 Regarding translations